Skip to content

 • KEEP_SEPARATE when: Genuinely distinct info, temporal context matters, different aspects of the same thing

-Here’s the cool part—consolidated memories get their importance re-evaluated.
-If three low-importance memories about your morning routine all point to the same thing, the consolidated version might get bumped up.
+This next bit is one I’m honestly pretty happy with: consolidated memories get their importance re-evaluated.
+If three low-importance memories about your morning routine all point at the same thing, the merged version might get bumped up.

 The originals are soft-deleted and linked via consolidated_into, so you can always trace back.